risk-first/website/docs/thinking/Meeting-Reality.md

 _Automating processes_ (as shown in the diagram above) is often tempting: it _should_ save time, and reduce the amount of boring, repetitive work on a project.
 But sometimes, it turns into an industry in itself, consumes more effort than it'll ever pay back and needs to be maintained in the future at great expense.

 One popular type of automation is [Unit Testing](../practices/Glossary-Of-Practices.md#unit-testing).
-Writing Unit Tests adds to the amount of development work, so on its own, it takes time out of the schedule.
+Writing unit tests adds to the amount of development work, so on its own, it _uses up time from the schedule_.
 It also creates complexity - you now have more code to manage.
-However, if you write _just enough_ of the right Unit Tests, you should be short-cutting the time spent finding issues in the User Acceptance Testing (UAT) stage, so you're hopefully trading off a larger [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk) from UAT and adding a smaller [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk) to Development.
+However, if you write _just enough_ of the right unit tests, you should be short-cutting the time spent finding issues in the User Acceptance Testing (UAT) stage, so you're hopefully trading off a larger [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk) from UAT and adding a smaller [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk) to Development.

 ### Example: MongoDB